ReactiveBayes/RxInfer.jl/README.md

 ### Faster inference with better results

-RxInfer.jl not only beats generic-purpose Bayesian inference methods, executes faster, and scales better, but also provides more accurate results for various complex problems.
-Check out our [examples](https://biaslab.github.io/RxInfer.jl/stable/examples/overview/)!
+RxInfer.jl not only beats generic-purpose Bayesian inference methods in conjugate models, executes faster, and scales better, but also provides more accurate results.
+Check out the [documentation](https://biaslab.github.io/RxInfer.jl/stable/examples/overview/) for more examples!.

 Inference with RxInfer             |  Inference with HMC :-------------------------:|:-------------------------:
 ![](benchmarks/plots/inference_rxinfer.svg?raw=true&sanitize=true)  |  ![](benchmarks/plots/inference_turing.svg?raw=true&sanitize=true)

 The benchmark and accuracy experiment, which generated these plots, is available in the `benchmarks/` folder.
+Note, that the execution speed and accuracy of the HMC heavily depends on the choice of hyper-parameters. `RxInfer`, in this example, performs consistent and exact inference and does not depent on any hyper-parameters.

+### References

+- [Variational Message Passing and Local Constraint Manipulation in Factor Graphs](https://doi.org/10.3390/e23070807) describes theoretical aspects of the underlying Bayesian inference method.
+- [Reactive Message Passing for Scalable Bayesian Inference](https://doi.org/10.48550/arXiv.2112.13251) describes implementation aspects of the Bayesian inference engine and performs benchmarks & accuracy comparison on various models.
+- [A Julia package for reactive variational Bayesian inference](https://doi.org/10.1016/j.simpa.2022.100299) - a reference paper for the `ReactiveMP.jl` package.

 # Installation